Amtrak Cascades: Rolling stock

 The fleet consists of two Talgo Series 8 trainsets built in 2013.
 These trainsets operated alongside five older Talgo Series VI trainsets until their retirement in 2020.
 The service offered by the different trainset types is similar, but there are some minor differences between the two models.
 The most notable difference is the older Series VI trainsets have 7 ft tail fins at both ends of the train that serve as an aesthetic transition from the low-profile trainsets and the larger locomotives.
 The Series 8 trainsets do not have the tail fins, but instead have a cab built into the power car allowing push-pull operation without a separate control unit.
 There are also minor differences in the interior appointments.

-The Cascades service started in Fall 1998 with four Series VI trainsets, two were owned by the Washington State Department of Transportation (WSDOT) and two were owned by Amtrak.
+The Cascades service started in Fall 1998 with four Series VI trainsets; two were owned by the Washington State Department of Transportation (WSDOT) and two were owned by Amtrak.
 Each trainset was built with 12 cars and a six-car spare set, including a baggage car, service car, lounge car, café car and two "coach class" coaches, was also built.
 The trainsets can hold 304 passengers in 12 cars.

 In 1998, Amtrak also purchased an additional Series VI trainset as a demonstrator for potential service between Los Angeles and Las Vegas.
 This trainset was built with two additional "coach class" coaches, for a total of 14 cars.
 The demonstration route was not funded and WSDOT purchased the trainset in 2004 to expand service.
 The purchase also allowed Amtrak and WSDOT to redistribute the "coach class" coaches.
 By using the two additional coaches from this new trainset and placing the two coaches from the spare set into regular service, the agencies were able to create four 13-car trains and one 12-car train.

 In 2013, the Oregon Department of Transportation (ODOT) purchased the two Series 8 trainsets to enable further expansion of services.
 Each trainset was equipped with 13 cars.

-The Cascades equipment is painted in a special paint scheme consisting of colors the agency calls evergreen (dark green), cappuccino (brown), and cream.
+The Cascades equipment is painted in a special paint scheme consisting of colors the agency calls Evergreen (dark green), Castilian Copper (brown), Nugget (tan) and Double Latte (cream).
 The trainsets are named after mountain peaks in the Pacific Northwest (many in the Cascade Range).
 The four original Series VI trainsets were named after Mount Baker, Mount Hood, Mount Olympus, and Mount Rainier.
 The Series VI trainset built to operate between Las Vegas and Los Angeles (painted in Surfliner colors) was renamed the Mount Adams when it was purchased by the state of Washington.
 This trainset was subsequently destroyed in the December 18, 2017, derailment on the Point Defiance Cutoff.
 The two Series 8 trainsets are named Mount Bachelor and Mount Jefferson.